 Inspect High-Wear Areas

-Periodically inspect areas exposed to impacts, abrasion, or harsh environments for chips or damage.
+Periodically check areas exposed to impacts, abrasion, or harsh environments for chips or damage.

 Clean Spills and Chemicals Promptly